-One of the most underrated movies of the '80s, Baby Boom follows a driven Manhattan career woman who "inherits" a 14-month-old baby girl from recently-deceased relatives.
+One of the most underrated movies of the 80s, Baby Boom follows a driven Manhattan career woman who "inherits" a 14-month-old baby girl from recently-deceased relatives.
 She intends to put her up for adoption, but soon discovers that she likes the kid.
-As a result, her life begins to go through some massive changes.
+Soon, her life begins to go through some massive changes.

 Delightfully funny and honest, the movie highlights the cruel choices people are forced to make in life and may offer a new perspective on how to make the most of a tricky situation.
-Moreover, Diane Keaton is as charming as ever in the lead role, delivering a nuanced and fabulous performance.
+Moreover, Diane Keaton is as fabulous as ever in the lead role, delivering a nuanced performance.

-Valuable lessons: Just because your career seems to be going downhill doesn't mean you can't reinvent yourself or embark on a new path.
+Valuable lessons: Just because your career seems to be going downhill doesn't mean you can't embark on a new path.
 Adaptability is a great strength.
 Cultivate it often.

 The Social Network tells the story of how Facebook came into existence.

-It stars Jesse Eisenberg as founder Mark Zuckerberg, the driven entrepreneur who founded probably the most revolutionary social phenomena of the new century.
-Instead of delivering a strictly biographical tale, the movie focuses on the way founding Facebook both pulled a group of young revolutionaries together and then split them apart.
-The fantastic performances and compelling story will draw you in from the first scene.
+It stars Jesse Eisenberg as Mark Zuckerberg, the driven entrepreneur who founded one of the most influential companies of the new century.
+Instead of delivering a strictly biographical tale, the movie focuses on how launching Facebook both pulled a group of young revolutionaries together and then split them apart.
+The fantastic performances will draw you in from the first scene.